open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 * rabbitmq
 * redis

-If your gem depends on one of those services then great!
-The next step is to at the gem to matrix in the `/.github/workflows/ci-service-instrumentation.yml` file under `jobs/instrumentation_*/strategy/matrix/gem`:
+If your gem depends on one of those services, then great!
+The next step is to add the gem to matrix in the `/.github/workflows/ci-service-instrumentation.yml` file under `jobs/instrumentation_*/strategy/matrix/gem`:

 ```yaml